 Of course, you also need to make sure that every sales rep gets a portfolio mixed with both short-term as well as long-term sales accounts so that at least certain accounts promise a near future reward.
 However, in situations where long-term sales are inevitable, presales incentive programs are the best solution for you.

 It’s a digital world, and many digital channels and AIs continue to develop every day.
-More customers are interacting with both humans as well as computers at various stages of a buying cycle.
+More customers are interacting with both humans as well as computers at various stages of the buying cycle.

 Today, humans and computers are working shoulder to shoulder in order to sell more.
 Omnichannel incentives come into play where both a human and computer are involved in a particular deal.